thaddeuspearson/teaching/binary_search_in_python.md

     return -1
 ```

 And that is our function!
-Our function works on a list that is sorted in ascending order, but we could have just as easilly implemented it on a list that is in decending order.  what is most important to remember is that **Binary Search will only work if the list you are given is a sorted list**
+Our function works on a list that is sorted in ascending order, but we could have just as easilly implemented it on a list that is in decending order.  what is most important to remember is that **Binary Search will only work if the list you are given is a sorted list**.

 <br>